 Field notes from a Singapore orthodontist — on timing in children, second-wind treatment in adults, breathing and bite, and what happens when you spend long enough at the chair.

-A friend texted me a photo of her seven-year-old’s smile, asking if she should be panicking.
-The honest answer about when kids actually need orthodontic treatment — and when they don’t.
+My wife texted me a photo of her friend’s six-year-old’s smile, asking if she’d need interceptive orthodontics.
+The honest answer about when kids actually need treatment — and when they don’t.

 Read note →Why teeth move again after the first round of treatment, and what changes when you start orthodontics in your forties or fifties.

 Read note →I didn’t think much about airway in residency.
-Then private practice taught me how a bite, a jaw, and a snoring problem are the same story — told three different ways.
+Then private practice — and, eventually, my own diagnosis — taught me how a bite, a jaw, and a breathing problem are the same story told three different ways.

 Read essay →